dwvisser/knoxccl/README.md

 Files for the Citizens' Climate Lobby chapter site in Knoxville, TN.
 Visit the website at [knoxccl.org](http://knoxccl.org).

-I use Google's Workbox utility to generate the `service-worker.js` file.
-Execute the following commands to deploy:
+I use WebPack to bundle JavaScript libraries for the page, and Google's Workbox utility to generate the `service-worker.js` file.
+Execute the followingcommands to deploy:

+    npx webpack --mode=production
     workbox generateSW workbox-config.js

-This will update the `service-worker.js` file.
+Note: the `test-server.sh` runs these 2 commands for you.

+Now, `dist/index.js` and `service-worker.js` will be up to date with the source code.
+If satisfied, then this is a good time to `git commit` and `git push`.
+The following command will push the files to AWS Simple Storage Service:

     ./sync-s3.sh

-Not in repo, since it has some bucket info I don't want to publicize.
+The script is not in the Git repository, since it has some bucket info I don't want to publicize.
 It will tell you what you need to do to create the appropriate invalidations on CloudFront.
 In order to make sure that users always pull up the latest site version:

 * It is very important that whenever `index.html` changes, to invalidate both `/` and `/index.html`.